ergo-services/ergo/docs/basics/node.md

 **Network Stack** - The node handles all network communication.
 It discovers other nodes, establishes connections, encodes messages, and manages the complexity of distributed communication.
 This is what makes network transparency possible.

 **Pub/Sub System** - Links, monitors, and events all work through a publisher/subscriber mechanism in the node core.
 When a process terminates or an event fires, the node knows who's subscribed and delivers the notifications.
+The node provides `EventInfo` to query statistics for a specific event and `EventRangeInfo` for callback-based iteration over all registered events with their per-event counters (messages published, local/remote deliveries).

 **Logging** - Every log message goes through the node, which fans it out to registered loggers.
 This centralized logging makes it easy to capture, filter, and route log output.